salehjg/salehjg.github.io/_posts/2025-01-22-qemu-for-riscv64.markdown

 sudo systemctl restart systemd-binfmt
 ```

-Having `qemu-user-binfmt`, you can run binaries built for RISCV64 on your AMD64 machine.
+Having `qemu-user-binfmt`, you can run binaries built for RISCV64 on your AMD64 machine as a usual AMD64 binary.
+How amazing is that?
-This is essential for cross-compiling non-flexable projects for RISCV64 such as GCC.